JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-spm-local-integration.md

 ![Direct integration diagram](direct-integration-scheme.svg){width=700}

-To set up the integration, you'll add the `embedAndSignAppleFrameworkForXcode` script as a pre-action in your project's build settings.
+To set up the integration, you'll add a special script that uses the `embedAndSignAppleFrameworkForXcode` Gradle task as a pre-action in your project's build settings.
 To see the changes made in common code reflected in your Xcode project, you'll only need to rebuild the Kotlin Multiplatform project.

 This way, you can easily use Kotlin code in local Swift packages, compared to a regular direct integration method, that adds the script to the build phase and requires rebuilding both the Kotlin Multiplatform and the iOS project to get